-The District's blended enrollment for the 2021-22 school year was 9,319.
-In previous years, the area has experienced growth in student population, and projections indicate a stable enrollment in the future.
-The projected enrollment for the 2022-23 fiscal year is 9,246.
+The District's blended enrollment for the 2022-23 school year was 9,200.
+Recently, the area has experienced a small decline in student population, and projections indicate a small decline in future enrollment.
+The projected enrollment for the 2023-24 fiscal year is 9,114.
 There are six K-4 elementary schools, two K-5 elementary schools, three 5-6 schools, one 6-8 middle school, two 7-8 middle schools, three 9-12 high schools, one post-secondary special education transition program and various other support buildings.
-The buildings range in age from 17 to 69 years.
+The buildings range in age from 19 to 69 years.